Company Logo - Home Link

 7. Ice Skating in Downtown Chicago

-Ice Skating is a great way to spend the day or evening hours, especially with numerous rinks around the city.
+Ice skating is a great way to spend the day or evening hours, especially with the numerous rinks around the city.

 There is the McCormick Tribune Ice Rink in Millennium Park, open until early March.

-Located right underneath Cloud Gate and on the edge of the downtown, this a perfect spot to skate (and keep warm with hot chocolate).
+Located right underneath Cloud Gate and on the edge of downtown, this is the perfect spot to skate (and keep warm with hot chocolate).

 Across the bridge in Maggie Daley Park, you will find the Skating Ribbon